mknichel/javascript-errors/README.md

 ### Error Messages

 Each browser has its own set of messages that it uses for the built in exceptions, such as the example above for trying to call a non-function.
 Browsers will try to use the same messages, but since there is no spec, this is not guaranteed.
-For example, both Chrome and Firefox use `{0} is not a function` for the above example, but when there are multiple default statements in a `switch` statement, Chrome will throw `"More than one default clause in switch statement"` while Firefox will report `"more than one switch default"`.
+For example, both Chrome and Firefox use `{0} is not a function` for the above example while IE11 will report `Function expected` (also without reporting what variable was attempted to be called).
+When there are multiple default statements in a `switch` statement, Chrome will throw `"More than one default clause in switch statement"` while Firefox will report `"more than one switch default"`.
 As new features are added to the web, these error messages have to be updated.
 These differences can come into play later when you are trying to handle reported errors from obfuscated code.

 You can find the templates that browsers use for error messages at: